cwwmbm/linkedinscraper/README.md

 - `proxies`: The proxy settings for the requests library.
 Set the `http` and `https` keys with the appropriate proxy URLs.
 - `headers`: The headers to be sent with the requests.
 Set the `User-Agent` key with a valid user agent string.
 If you don't know your user agen, google "my user agent" and it will show it.
+- `OpenAI_API_KEY`: Your OpenAI API key.
+You can get it from your OpenAI dashboard.
+- `OpenAI_Model`: The name of the OpenAI model to use for cover letter generation.
+GPT-4 family of models produces best results, but also the most expensive one.
+- `resume_path`: Local path to your resume in PDF format (only PDF is supported at this time).
+For best results it's advised that your PDF resume is formatted in a way that's easy for the AI to parse.
+Use a single column format, avoid images.
+You may get unpredictable results if it's in a two-column format.
 - `search_queries`: An array of search query objects, each containing the following keys:
   - `keywords`: The keywords to search for in the job title.
   - `location`: The location to search for jobs.